 Remember that there is always hope for addiction recovery, and one of the best ways to pursue recovery is through a compassionate and personalized treatment plan at Above It All.
 Because no two people are the same, no two recovery plans are the same, and it is important to start with a medical evaluation in order to choose the right drug recovery plan for you.

-Drug rehab must begin with the detox process.
+Drug rehabilitation must begin with the detox process, where we work with a network of trusted facility partners.
 Detox takes a few days, in some cases a few weeks, and is necessary for ridding the body of harmful substances and also moving past withdrawal pains—ultimately, creating a blank slate and a clean headspace for pursuing lifelong recovery.

-Once detox is completed, most clients will move directly into a residential, inpatient recovery program.
-In our inpatient drug program, our clients receive around-the-clock medical care.
-We also happily offer luxurious facilities, a perfectly tranquil environment for focusing on health and wellness in an in house drug rehab center.
+Once detox is completed, most clients will move directly into an inpatient recovery program with a partner facility.
+In an inpatient drug program, clients receive around-the-clock medical care.
+Our partners happily offer luxurious facilities, a perfectly tranquil environment for focusing on health and wellness in an in house drug rehab center.

-Recovery is ultimately a process that takes a lifetime—and there is no end point just because an inpatient or outpatient program is completed.
+Recovery is ultimately a process that takes a lifetime—and there is no end point just because an inpatient or intensive outpatient treatment program is completed.
 Sobriety must be strived for and supported every day.
-That is what makes aftercare services so important, and we place a heavy emphasis on it here at Above It All.
+That is what makes aftercare treatment services so important, and we place a heavy emphasis on it here at Above It All.
+We also offer a relapse prevention plan as part of our relapse prevention program.

-By seeking help for drug addiction, and receiving ongoing support from friends and family, it is more than possible to live a life full of hope and healing—in short, a life of recovery.
+By seeking substance abuse treatment for drug addiction, and receiving ongoing support from friends and family, it is more than possible to live a life full of hope and healing—in short, a life of recovery and sober living.

 Above It All is committed to making the dream of recovery into a reality in the lives of our clients.
 Though our team is marked by great clinical expertise, the real hallmark of our program is how much we care—the personal investment we make in supporting every client and working with them toward a brighter, fuller future.